Caught On Video: Auto Thieves Steal Or Damage 6 Cars At Matteson Dealership Within Minutes

 MATTESON, Ill.
-(CBS) — In what looks like something out of “Fast & Furious,” a stolen car crew hit up a south suburban dealership and got away with numerous cars this past weekend.
+(CBS) — In what looks like something out of “Fast & Furious,” a stolen car crew hit up a south suburban dealership and got away with numerous vehicles this past weekend.

 On video, car after car is seen rolling out of the Hawkinson Kia service lot.
 It was 3:30 a.m., and the dealership was closed.

 “It looks organized to me,” Hawkinson Kia manager Greg Freeman said as he watched the heist go down.
-“They definitely know they’re way around a car dealership.”
+“They definitely know their way around a car dealership.”

 The thieves were seen backing a stolen Honda to the service door.
 First, two guys jump out, and then at least five more.